openmod/openmod/docs/userdoc/concepts/jobs.md

 | 0 0 1 * *   | At the first day of every month at 0:00 AM. |

 ## Task
 The task to execute.
-There are 2 built-in tasks:
+There are 2 built-in tasks.

 | Task type       | Description                                                               |
 |-----------------|---------------------------------------------------------------------------|
 | openmod_command | Executes one or more OpenMod commands.
 Needs args.commands to be defined. |